at-aaims/forge/README.md

 ## Contributions
 -	Best practices for the end-to-end pre-training LLMs for science on HPC
--	Fist open releases of a set of foundation models (and domain datasets) on scientific corpus
+-	Open releases of a set of foundation models (and domain datasets) on scientific corpus
 -	Propose scientific related down-stream benchmarks for evaluating LLMs for science
 -	Provide heuristics for large-batch training and communication requirment
 -	Evaluate current practices and share our observations